Saiga-12: Variants

-Recently, a newly configured version of the Saiga 12 was introduced.
-Called the Saiga Taktika mod 040, it features an extended magazine well, last round bolt hold open (recently produced very rarely and replaced with manual bolt hold), hinged dust cover with Picatinny rail for mounting optics, picatinny rail gas block, and a newly designed 8 round box magazine (which is not interchangeable with other Saiga 12 models).
+Recently, a newly configured version of the Saiga-12 was introduced.
+Called the Saiga Taktika Mod 040, it features an extended magazine well, last round bolt hold open (recently produced very rarely and replaced with manual bolt hold), hinged dust cover with a Picatinny rail for mounting optics, picatinny rail gas block, and a newly designed 8 round box magazine (which is not interchangeable with other Saiga-12 models).

 In late September 2014, the IZ109T was released in the USA.
 This model featured a shortened barrel with a permanently attached brake.
 The barrel length was 18 in including the brake.
-The IZ109T also had military style features including a rear pistol grip and 6 position stock.
+The IZ109T also had military style features, including a rear pistol grip and 6 position stock.
 Various modifications were made to the trigger group, bolt, and bolt carrier that allowed loaded magazine insertion without locking the bolt back.
 The IZ109T also featured a fully parkerized military finish.

 Legal status

 Saiga firearms are meant for civilian domestic sale in Russia, and export to international markets.